MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/how-does-it-work.md

 To learn more about the Azure Rights Management service, use the other articles in the **Understand & Explore** section, such as [How applications support the Azure Rights Management service](applications-support.md) to learn how your existing applications can integrate with Azure Rights Management to provide an information protection solution.

 Review [Terminology for Azure Information Protection](./terminology.md) so that you’re familiar with the terms that you might come across as you’re configuring and using the Azure Rights Management service, and be sure to also check [Requirements for Azure Information Protection](requirements.md) before you start your deployment.
-If you want to dive right in and try it out for yourself, use the [Editing labels and settings](infoprotect-quick-start-tutorial.md) tutorial.
+If you want to dive right in and try it out for yourself, use the [Edit the policy and create a new label](infoprotect-quick-start-tutorial.md) tutorial.

 If you’re ready to start deploying data protection for your organization, use the [Azure Information Protection deployment roadmap](deployment-roadmap.md) for your deployment steps and links for how-to instructions.